 oMaximum number of waves

-If checked, the process will stop after specified number of waves.
+If checked, the process will stop after the specified number of waves.

 oNumber of empty waves

-If checked, the process will stop after specified number of waves that have not added any new Node.
+If checked, the process will stop after the specified number of waves that have not authorized any new Node.

 oNumber of total / new nodes